-This is a quote from Cornell Lab of Ornothology about using bird seed that has been mixed with hot pepper:
+This is a quote from Cornell Lab of Ornithology about using birdseed that has been mixed with hot pepper:

 This is something to think about.

-Most sites I read on the internet that support the use of hot peppered seed are selling it and therefore have a financial interest in encouraging its use.
+Most sites I read on the internet that support the use of hot peppered seeds are selling it and therefore have a financial interest in encouraging its use.

-Many people and animals eat foods that are harmful to them, but are unaware of its harm at the time of consumption.
+Many people and animals eat foods that are harmful to them but are unaware of their harm at the time of consumption.

 Cage feeders are a bird feeder surrounded by a wire cage with large enough openings for small birds.

-Fill a special designated feeder, a platform feeder or tray feeder will work well, with cheap seed, like corn, red millet.
+Fill a specially designated feeder, a platform feeder or tray feeder will work well, with cheap seed, like corn, red millet.

 This will attract all the greedy birds and squirrels to that feeder.

-Place this feeder off by itself away from your other feeders, in an easy accessible location for them, preferably away from your favourite viewing area.
+Place this feeder off by itself away from your other feeders, in an easily accessible location for them, preferably away from your favorite viewing area.